driving in Malta | Gozo guide

 Time Difference: Malta is on Central European Time (CET) which is 1 hour ahead of GMT in winter and 2 hours ahead between the last Sunday in March and the last Sunday in October.
 Malta is 6 hours ahead of EST in winter and 7 hours ahead between the last Sunday in March to the last Sunday in October.

 Electricity: The electrical supply is 240 volts, 50 hertz.
-The three-pin rectangular plug system is used, as in Britain.
+The three-pin rectangular plug system is used, as in Britain and Ireland.
 Adapters are very easy to find.

 Telephone Country code: +356